therealOri/GCMlib/README.md

 <br />

 # Updates
-What has been updated as of | 01/17/23:
+What has been updated as of | 05/01/23:

-> - Functions now take "keyword arguments" and `gcm.py` will enforce the "keyword arguments".
+> - Made dependencies use latest versions.

 <br />